Delerik/Drawing-Canvas/README.md

 pip install -r requirements.txt

 #Execute main scheduler script
-you want to set a file called input.txt in the root of the project
+you want to set a file called input.txt in the root of the project (the file should not have empty lines)

 python3 main.py
 you can expect the output on the same place

 #kubernetes